Are you a kid with Asthma?

 If you think you're having an asthma attack, you should:

-- Let people around you know, whether that's your friends, family or a teacher.
+- Tell the people around you like friends, family or a teacher.
 Don't be afraid or embarrassed to ask for help.

 - Sit down in an upright, comfortable position.
 Try to stay calm.